aamrits/frontend-interview-questions/javascript-concepts.md

 </div>

 #### QA12
-### ☘️ DOM Manipulation: Know how to interact with the Document Object Model (DOM) effectively
+### ☘️ What is DOM Manipulation.
+Understand how to interact with the Document Object Model (DOM) effectively

 <div align="right">